top of page

 t-105.jpg

-I began my clinical practice in 1996, during my first graduate internship, and have been devoted ever since to the art and science of building secure, attuned relationships.
+I began my clinical practice in 1996 during my first graduate internship and have been devoted ever since to the art and science of building secure, attuned relationships.
 Over the years, I’ve had the privilege of working with children, adolescents, adults, elders, couples, and groups in a wide range of settings—from mental health and substance abuse clinics to K–12 schools, community colleges, private practice, yoga studios, and retreat centers.

-After 15 years of public service as a clinical social worker, I was laid off from my school social work position in 2011—alongside many others that year—and I chose to see it as a turning point.
+After 15 years of public service as a clinical social worker, I was laid off from my school social work position in 2011—alongside many others that year—and chose to see it as a turning point.
+In that spacious pause, I deepened my exploration of somatic healing arts.
+I studied Thai Yoga Massage, continued teaching Hatha and partner yoga, and began offering workshops and retreats that bridged body-based practice with creative expression.
+By 2012, I transitioned into a full-time private practice in Ann Arbor, where I continue to offer holistic psychotherapy for adults and couples, along with somatic and expressive arts-based workshops and retreats.

 My creative life is inseparable from my healing arts practice.
-I’m a devoted community weaver, and I believe in the power of gathering as essential medicine in these fractured times.
-When we come together, we witness one another’s beauty, open to our shared vulnerability, and co-create a field where relational and artistic resonance blossoms.
-I take great pleasure in co-creating spaces where relational aliveness, tenderness, and creative expression can thrive—where the sacred becomes tangible through our shared presence.
+I’m a devoted community weaver and believe in the power of gathering as essential medicine in these fractured times.
+When we come together, we witness one another’s beauty, open to shared vulnerability, and co-create a field where relational and artistic resonance can blossom.

 EDUCATION: